Analytics (ice hockey)

 In ice hockey, analytics is the analysis of the characteristics of hockey players and teams through the use of statistics and other tools to gain a greater understanding of the effects of their performance.
 Three commonly used basic statistics in ice hockey analytics are "Corsi" and "Fenwick", both of which use shot attempts to approximate puck possession, and "PDO", which is often considered a measure of luck.
 However, new statistics are being created every year, with "RAPM", regularized adjusted plus-minus, and "xG", expected goals, being created very recently in regards to hockey even though they have been around in other sports before.
-RAPM tries to isolate a players play driving ability based on multiple factors, while xG tries to show how many goals a player should be expected to add to their team independent of shooting and goalie talent.
+RAPM tries to isolate a player's play driving ability based on multiple factors, while xG tries to show how many goals a player is expected to add to their team independent of shooting and goalie talent.

-Hockey Hall of Fame coach Roger Nielson is credited as being an early pioneer of analytics and used measures of his own invention as early as his tenure with the Peterborough Petes in the late 1960s.
+Hockey Hall of Fame coach Roger Nielson is credited as being an early pioneer of analytics and used measures of his own invention as early as the late 1960s during his tenure with the Peterborough Petes.
 In modern usage, analytics have traditionally been the domain of hockey bloggers and amateur statisticians.
 They have been increasingly adopted by National Hockey League (NHL) organizations themselves, and reached mainstream usage when the NHL partnered with SAP SE to create an "enhanced" statistical package that coincided with the launch of a new website featuring analytical statistics during the 2014–15 season.

 Common statistics

 Corsi

 Corsi, called shot attempts (SAT) by the NHL, is the sum of shots on goal, missed shots and blocked shots.
 It is named after coach Jim Corsi, but was developed by an Edmonton Oilers blogger and fan who developed the statistic to better measure the workload of a goaltender during a game.
-However, today Corsi is used to approximate shot attempt differential for both teams and players, which can then be used to predict future goal differentials.
-If a team is losing in the goal differential halfway through the season, but possess a high Corsi, the team is creating more chances than their opponents which should result in the goal differential to get better as the team plays more games.
+Today Corsi is used to approximate shot attempt differential for both teams and players, which can then be used to predict future goal differentials.
+If a team is losing goal differential halfway through the season, but possesses a high Corsi, the team is creating more chances than their opponents which should result in a better goal differential as the team plays more games.
 Corsi is used to approximate puck possession – the length of time a player's team controls the puck – and is typically measured as either a ratio (like plus-minus) of shot attempts for less shot attempts against, or as a percentage.
 According to blogger Kent Wilson, most players will have a Corsi For percentage (CF%) between 40 and 60.
 A player or team ranked above 55% is often considered "elite".